ssbc/ssb-index-feeds-spec/README.md

 This document will outline the steps needed to convert an existing SSB identity to make it ready for partial replication.
 First a root meta feed will be generated from the existing SSB feed as described in [ssb-meta-feed].
+As described in that document the main feed is linked with the meta feed which means an application can start using the feeds linked from the meta feed for partial replication.

-The identity of a user should now be the meta feed.
+The new meta feed should contain the following entries:
-For backwards compatibility with existing follow messages, a link to a main feed in a root meta feed is considered the same as a follow to the root meta feed itself.

-A contact follow message to the meta feed will be posted in the existing feed for discoverability.
-The new meta feed contains a couple of entries:

 ```
-Main: { type: add, feedtype: classic, id: @main }
+{ operation: 'add', feedtype: 'classic', purpose: 'main', id: @main },
-Derived: { type: add, feedtype: classic, id: @derived }
+{ operation: 'add', feedtype: 'classic', purpose: 'claims', id: @claims }
-Linked: { type: add, feedtype: classic, id: @linked }
+{ operation: 'add', feedtype: 'classic', purpose: 'linked', id: @linked }
-Trust: { type: add, feedtype: classic, id: @trust }
+{ operation: 'add', feedtype: 'classic', purpose: 'trust', id: @trust }
 ```

 Trust is a feed that contains trust ratings as defined in [trustnet] about other feeds and will be used to evaluate if claims can be used or not.
-It is possible to assign trust ratings to any feed in a meta feed included the meta feed itself.
+It is possible to assign trust ratings to any feed belonging to a meta feed included the meta feed itself.
 The trust rating will apply to the feed and all feeds transitively linked from this.
-By assigning a rating on a feed in the tree, it is possible to overwrite the rating of an inherited value.
+By assigning a rating on a feed deeper in the tree, it is possible to overwrite the rating of an inherited value.

-Derived is a meta feed of claims, meaning feeds consisting of a subset of messages in another feed.
+Claims is a meta feed of claims or indexes, meaning feeds consisting of a subset of messages in another feed.
 These can be used for partial replication.
-The derived feeds would only contain hashes of the original messages as their content, and could be replicated efficiently as auxiliary data during replication.
+The feeds inside meta feed would only contain hashes of the original messages as their content, and linked messages can be replicated efficiently as auxiliary data during replication as described in [subset replication].

+FIXME: define exactly what claims feed we need: contacts, about, do we need a feed for the latest messages?

 Linked is a meta feed that contains links to other feeds.
 The use case for this is same-as where other SSB ids can be linked.
-This allows applications to use this information to create a better experience, such as showing notifications for linked feeds, linking profiles etc. Automatic trust can be assigned if the linked feeds links back.
+This allows applications to use this information to create a better experience, such as showing notifications for linked feeds, showing the linking feeds on a profiles page etc. Automatic trust can be assigned if the linked feeds links back.

 ```
 { type: 'about/same-as-link', from: '@mf', to: '@otherid' }